KubaZ2/agentic-filesystem-mcp/README.md

 ### Tools

 - **read**
   - Reads the contents of a file.
-Supports text files and media files (images and audio)
+Supports text files and media files
   - Inputs:
     - `path` (string): File location
+    - `type` (string): The type of content to read. `text` for text files, `media` for media files
     - `limit` (number, optional, default: 100): Maximum number of lines to read, for text files
     - `offset` (number, optional, default: 0): Number of lines to skip before reading, for text files
     - `show_line_numbers` (boolean, optional, default: true): Whether to prepend 1-indexed line numbers, for text files